Viterbi School of Engineering

 The First Year Excellence (FYE) program helps first-year students develop strong connections to the university and the Viterbi School of Engineering.
 FYE promotes academic exploration and success through its co-curricular programs, support services and resources during students’ first year.
 Freshman academies, introductory courses and the Viterbi Spotlight Series help guide students as they explore engineering.
 Academic advisers work with all freshman students to ensure they are on track academically and to assist with acclimating to college life and USC.
 Free tutoring, group-led supplemental instruction sessions, workshops and seminars on time management and networking with faculty are available to students to assist them in accomplishing their goals.

 The Viterbi School of Engineering provides extensive career services to all students.
-Students are encouraged to register with Viterbi Career Services their first year at USC.
+Students are encouraged to register with Viterbi Career Connections during their first year at USC via the Viterbi Gateway portal.
 By doing so, they will be kept informed of all career-related events such as company information sessions, career preparation workshops, industry luncheons and career fairs.
 In addition, students are able to participate in the school’s extensive on-campus interview program.

 USC’s Viterbi School of Engineering attracts employers not only from Southern California, but from across the country.
-A few of the many companies that have recently hired Co-ops, interns and permanent employees from the Viterbi school include: Accenture, Amgen, Alcon Laboratories, Inc., Chevron Corporation, Cisco Systems, Inc., Clark Construction, Google, Hewlett-Packard Development Company, L.P., IBM, Intel, Jet Propulsion Laboratory, Kiewit Corporation, Lockheed Martin Corporation, Microsoft Corporation, Morley Builders, NASA, Northrop Grumman Corporation, Parsons Corporation, Raytheon, Turner Construction Company, Walt Disney Imagineering and Yahoo.
+A few of the many companies that have recently hired Co-ops, interns and permanent employees from the Viterbi school include: Accenture, Amgen, Alcon Laboratories, Inc., The Boeing Company, Chevron Corporation, Cisco Systems, Inc., Clark Construction, Google, IBM, Intel, Jet Propulsion Laboratory, Kiewit Corporation, Lockheed Martin Corporation, Microsoft Corporation, Morley Builders, NASA, Northrop Grumman Corporation, Parsons Corporation, Raytheon, Turner Construction Company, Walt Disney Imagineering and Yahoo.